-A 64-bit unique number is located in 8-bytes of the unique device ID address space see Table 44.
+A 64-bit unique number is located in 8 bytes of the Unique Device ID address space, see Table 51, Unique Device ID on page 126.
 This Unique ID may be used as a software readable serial number that is unique for each device.

-6.4 JEDEC JESD216 serial flash discoverable parameters (SFDP) space
+6.4 JEDEC JESD216 Serial Flash Discoverable Parameters (SFDP) Space

-The RSFDP command (5Ah) reads information from a separate flash memory address space for device identification, feature, and configuration information, in accord with the JEDEC JESD216 standard for serial flash discoverable parameters.
+The RSFDP command (5Ah) reads information from a separate Flash memory address space for device identification, feature, and configuration information, in accord with the JEDEC JESD216 standard for Serial Flash Discoverable Parameters.
 The ID address space is incorporated as one of the SFDP parameters.
-See "JEDEC JESD216B serial flash discoverable parameters" on page 130 for the tables defining the contents of the SFDP address space is programmed by Infineon and read-only for the host system.
+See Section 10.1, JEDEC JESD216B Serial Flash Discoverable Parameters on page 117 for the tables defining the contents of the SFDP address space.
+The SFDP address space is programmed by Cypress and read-only for the host system.

-6.5 Security Regions address space
+6.5 Security Regions Address Space

-Each FL-L family memory device has a 1024-byte Security Regions address space that is separate from the main flash array.
-The Security Regions area is divided into 4, individually lockable 256-byte regions.
+Each FL-L family memory device has a 1024 byte Security Regions address space that is separate from the main Flash array.
+The Security Regions area is divided into 4, individually lockable 256 byte regions.
 The Security Regions memory space is intended to hold information that can be temporarily protected or permanently locked from further program or erase.

-The regions data bytes are erased to FFh when shipped from Infineon.
-The regions may be programmed and erased like any other flash memory address space when not protected or locked.
+The regions data bytes are erased to FFh when shipped from Cypress.
+The regions may be programmed and erased like any other Flash memory address space when not protected or locked.
 Each region can be individually erased.
-The Security Region lock bits (CR1NV[5:2]) are located in the Configuration Register 1.
-The Security Region lock bits are one time programmable (OTP) and after being programmed (set to 1) a lock bit permanently protects the related region from further erase or programming.
+The Security Region Lock Bits (CR1NV[5:2]) are located in the Configuration Register 1.
+The Security Region Lock Bits are One Time Programmable (OTP) and after being programmed (set to 1) a Lock Bit permanently protects the related region from further erase or programming.

 Regions 2 and 3 also have temporary protection from program or erase by the Protection Register (PR) NVLock bit.
 The NVLock bit is volatile and set or cleared by the IRP logic and commands.
-See "Protection Register (PR)" on page 46.
+See Protection Register (PR) on page 42.

-The Security Region Password Protection bit in the IRP Register (IRP[2]) allows Regions 2 and 3 to be protected from program and erase operations until a password is provided.
-The Security Region Read Protection bit in the IRP Register (IRP[6]) allows region 3 to also be protected from read operations until a password is provided.
+The Security Region Password Protection Bit in the IRP Register (IRP[2]) allows Regions 2 and 3 to be protected from Program and Erase operations until a password is provided.
+The Security Region Read Protection Bit in the IRP Register (IRP[6]) allows Region 3 to also be protected from Read operations until a password is provided.
 Attempting to read in a region, that is protected from read, returns invalid and undefined data.
-See "Individual and Region Protection Register (IRP]" on page 44.
+See Individual and Region Protection Register (IRP) on page 40.

-Attempting to erase or program in a region that is locked or protected will fail with the P_ERR or E_ERR bit in SR2V[6:5] set to '1'. (see "Status Register 2 Volatile (SR2V)" on page 32 for detail descriptions).
+Attempting to erase or program in a region that is locked or protected will fail with the P_ERR or E_ERR bit in SR2V[6:5] set to "1". (see Status Register 2 Volatile (SR2V) on page 32 for detail descriptions).